David Schaich

 Supervision

 I am available to supervise projects in theoretical physics for U. Liverpool undergraduate and MSc students.
-Information on the corresponding project modules is available through the maths intranet (login required).
-I can suggest a few possible topics for projects, some of which should eventually appear on the intranet as well.
+Information on the corresponding project modules is available through the University's Virtual Learning Environment, which also includes some suggestions for possible project topics.
+(Further suggestions are also available here).

 Teaching [complete list]

-At Liverpool I will next teach third-year undergraduate Statistical Physics (MATH327) in Spring 2024.
-Although this module is organized through the University's Virtual Learning Environment, some resources are available here.
+At Liverpool I will next teach third-year undergraduate Statistical Mechanics and Thermodynamics (MATH327) in Spring 2025.

 Recent publications and preprints [complete list, INSPIRE, ORCID, arXiv, Google]